Guides Uncategorized

 • High engine temperature.

-The above mentioned factors will help you determine whether you have a problem with your fan clutch or not.
+The above mentioned factors will help you determine whether your gan clutch has gone bad or not.
 If any of these factors are applicable to your AC system then it is time to get down to fixing it or else replacement might be required soon.

 There are several things that you can look for to find out whether your clutch needs replacement or not.
 Some of these include: